reginazhai/Wav2ToBI/README.md

 pip install -r requirements.txt
 ```

+4. (Optional) Dataset
+The datasets used in the paper were the Boston University Radio News Corpus (BURNC) and the Boston Directions Corpus (BDC).
+Datasets should be stored under `data/` with different types of required files in their respective folder.
+The files required for intonational phrase boundary detection should be the .wav files and the .ton files, whereas the files required for pitch accent detection should be the .wav files and the .brk files.

 ## Intonational Phrase Boundary Detection

-Sample Data files and format are provided under the `data/` directory.

 ### Training Pipeline

 1. Data Preprocessing

 The break annotation files should be provided under `data/break_files`, and the wav files should be provided
-under `wav_files`.
+under `data/wav_files`.
 The names of break files should match the names of the wav files as shown in the sample.

 ```
 python src/break_preprocess.py -h